kasflaf/Diagram-Parsing/README.md

 # Diagram Parsing Project

-This project provides tools for working with Microsoft Visio (.vsdx) files, including modification capabilities and SVG conversion.
+This project provides code and file examples for working with Microsoft Visio (.vsdx) files, including modification capabilities and SVG conversion.

 ## Project Structure